PetitPrinc3/PIpod-Nano/README.md

 ## To be done

 ```
+- Allow the loading of files that contain spaces in their names
 - Add a battery indicator on the screen
 - Find a way to add a wake up function to the shutdown button
-- Create a 3D model for a nic looking shell
+- Create a 3D model for a nice looking shell
 ```

 ## Thanks